jwalgran/travelboard/readme.md

 1. Passing the initial location call to the (heroku) app
 2. getting zip or geo-location data from the user
-3. Creating the Jinja template
+3. Creating the template to create DOM elements from the API results